dschwen/jszip/README.md

 ----

 Currently only z3 games are supported due to the lack of fixed font terminal emulation.
-Games beyond z3 position the cursor absolutely to darw their own status lines.
+Games beyond z3 position the cursor absolutely to draw their own status lines.